cloudberrydb/cloudberrydb-site/docs/deploy-cbdb-with-single-node.md

 $echo $(expr $(getconf _PHYS_PAGES)/2 \*$(getconf PAGE_SIZE))
 ```

-- `vm.overcommit_memory` is a Linux kernel parameter that indicates the amount of memory that the system can allocate to a process.
-Setting `vm.overcommit_memory` to `2` means that when the system allocates more than 2 GB of memory, the operation will be rejected.
+- `vm.overcommit_memory` indicates the overcommit handling modes for memory.
+Available options are:

+    - `0`: Heuristic overcommit handling
+    - `1`: Always overcommit
+    - `2`: Don't overcommit

+    Set the value of this parameter to `2` to refuse overcommit.

 - `vm.overcommit_ratio` is a kernel parameter and is the percentage of RAM occupied by the application process.
 The default value on CentOS is `50`. `vm.overcommit_ratio` is calculated as follows:

     ```